Two Can Travel

 Flexibility is key to unlocking a myriad of house sitting opportunities.
 Be open to various locations, durations, and types of homes.
 You are at the mercy of when and where house sits are available, so you’ll likely have to be flexible with your dates and destinations.

 The more flexible you are, the broader your range of potential assignments.
-House sitting isn’t just about finding a free place to stay; it’s about embracing diverse experiences and lifestyles.
+House sitting isn’t just about finding a place to stay; it’s about embracing diverse experiences and lifestyles.

 Step 8: Keep Communication Clear and Consistent

-Remember, this is an exchange and you’re being entrusted with a big responsibility of caring for someone’s home and pet family member, so be sure to let them know whether you’re up for doing the things they need.
+Remember, this is an exchange, and you’re being entrusted with a big responsibility of caring for someone’s home and pet family member, so be sure to let them know whether you’re up for doing the things they need.

 Tips: